European Hormone Medal

 The award consists of a financial reward and medal and will be presented during the annual European Congress of Endocrinology, where the winner will be asked to give one of the Plenary lectures.

 Nominations for the award are invited from members of the ESE Council of Affiliated Societies (ECAS) and from the ESE Science Committee.
-Self-nominations will not be accepted.
+Self-nominations will be accepted if supported by two ESE Members.
 The nomination form and application documents will be made available to ECAS members when the nomination process is opened.
 Nominations should include:

 - Letter of support